RenoKomarek/swarc-material/arc42/chapter5.md

 # Quality Requirements

-In the context of Quality Requirements, we utilize the frameworks of the Quality Tree and Quality Scenarios to analyze system attributes.

-The quality requirements section sets the standards and criteria for evaluating the system's performance, reliability, security, and other essential aspects.
+The quality requirements section sets the standards and criteria for evaluating the system's performance, reliability, security, and other system atributes, utilizing the frameworks "Quality Tree" and "Quality Scenarios"

 ## Quality Tree